ch007m/my-volumio-dev/README.md

 # Usefull commands

+## Play a playlist

-- Restart volumio using PL of Classic21man
+- Restart volumio using the Playlist of Classic21's [file](radio-playlist/PL_Classic21.json)
 ```bash
 http volumio.local:3000/api/v1/commands/?cmd=playplaylist&name=PL_Classic21
 HTTP/1.1 200 OK
 ```

+## Automate to restart the Web radio using its Playlist

 - Install cron and configure it to restart PL when volumio boots
 ```bash